-We have not generated net income from operations and as of September 30, 2014, we had an accumulated deficit of \$63.1 million, primarily as a result of research and development and general and administrative expenses.
-While we may in the future generate revenue from a variety of sources, potentially including sales of CoSense and other diagnostic products, license fees, milestone payments, and research and development payments in connection with potential future strategic partnerships, we have, to date, generated revenue only from the 2013 license agreement pertaining to Serenz.
+We have not generated net income from operations and as of March 31, 2015, we had an accumulated deficit of \$82 million, primarily as a result of research and development and general and administrative expenses.
+While we may in the future generate revenue from a variety of sources, potentially including sales of CoSense and other diagnostic products, license fees, milestone payments, and research and development payments in connection with potential future strategic partnerships, we have, to date, generated revenue only from the 2013 license agreement pertaining to Serenz and a minimal amount of revenue from CoSense.
 The GSK agreement terminated in June 2014, and we may not generate future licensing revenue.
 We may never be successful in commercializing our CoSense product or in developing additional products.
 Accordingly, we expect to incur significant losses from operations for the foreseeable future, and there can be no assurance that we will ever generate significant revenue or profits.